pepperymilkcap/pip-boy/README.md

 # Pip-Boy Third-Party Program Repository

 A tool to add apps and upload files to your Pip-Boy.
 Contains third-party apps and Bangle.js app ports.
+This version is a bit of a spaghetti-code mess and is frankensteined together to achieve a result.

 ## Writing apps